byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

 ```

-The monitor will make sure the number of instances with tag `jack` between 1-3 using JobNumAwareAllocateStrategy Strategy
+The monitor will make sure the number of instances with tag `jack` between 1-3
+and use  JobNumAwareAllocateStrategy Strategy
-to allocate new instance.
+to allocate new instance or remove a exists instance.

 ecs parameters example:

 ```